StefanieDao/fa21-cse110-lab4/expose/javascript/part2.md

   F. true (Boolean(2) becomes true because 2 is a non-zero number)

 15. Operands of different types are converted to numbers by the equality operator `==`.
 For `===`, it strictly checks the equality without type conversion, so any comparion of different types will return false.

+17. The result will be `[ 2, 4, 6 ]`.

+    When we call `modifyArray([1,2,3], doSomething)`, the function `doSomething(num)` is expected to be called back to calculate the doubble of the number in the input array every time the code on line 4 is executed, then the result will be added to `newArr` once `doSomething(num)` is done.

+19. The output is:
+    1
+    4
+    3
+    2